Some species exhibit migratory behavior

 - Migration Pattern: Some species exhibit migratory behavior

-- Social Group: Solitary or form small groups
+- Social Group: Can be solitary or form schools

 - Reproduction Period: Varies depending on species